Zaatari Refugee Camp

 Ana Camila Vasquez

-Ana Camila Vasquez, MPP'22, worked as a research assistant at Heartland Alliance.
+Ana Camila Vasquez, MPP'22, is an organizational impact analyst at CEDA.
+Previously she worked as a research assistant at Heartland Alliance.
 In the summer of 2021, she worked as an intern with the Interim Secretariat of the Wan Fambul National Framework Implementation in the Government of Sierra Leone, in collaboration with Fambul Tok International, and previously worked as a research assistant for Pearson Associate Rebecca Wolfe.

 Prior to her time at the University of Chicago, Vasquez worked with Compromiso Compartido, a Venezuelan NGO that promotes peace-building processes, national reconciliation and intersectoral programs to foster leadership in vulnerable communities.
 There, Vasquez oversaw the design of the business model for a cultural touristic route in the communities of Petare and Brisas de Propatria, in Caracas.
 Inspired by the example of Comuna 13 in Medellín, this program intends to expose stories of transformation and resilience through art, giving the local population the opportunity to generate profits for their own small businesses and to generate sustainable investment for communities in co-creation with local leaders.
 In parallel, Vasquez also conducted and published research on gender vulnerability in the Venezuelan exodus in Latin America, evaluating their labor prospects in a pandemic context and the implications for public policies in the region, alongside Equilibrium - Center for Economic Development of Latin America, located in Peru.